GoogleCloudPlatform/ai-on-gke/jupyter-on-gke/README.md

 1. Run `kubectl get services -n <namespace>`.
 The namespace is the user name that you specified above.

 2. Copy the external IP for the notebook.
+If there isn't an external IP for `proxy-public`, is it most likely due to authencation being enabled.

-Continue to Step 3.
+Continue to Step 3 of [below](#if-auth-is-enabled).

 ### If Auth is enabled